ElliotLeeLL/EveLLM/README.md

 During the fine-tuning, only the final transformer block, the final layer norm, and the linear output layer are trainable — all other layers are frozen.
 This selective training strategy helps preserve the knowledge learned during pretraining while adapting the model efficiently to the classification task.

+For further details, see the branch classification in the GitHub repository.

 ## EveLLM Chat

 EveLLM Chat is fine-tuned from GPT2-124M and shares a similar architecture with EveLLM Classifier, with a key difference in the output layer: EveLLM Chat produces 50257 output features, corresponding to the full vocabulary size of the GPT-2 model.
 The architecture is illustrated in Figure 2: